-While e-commerce may seem as the land of possibilities, there’s a reason why some businesses thrive while others fail.
+While e-commerce may seem like the land of possibilities, there’s a reason why some businesses thrive while others fail.
 Inexperienced e-commerce entrepreneurs attribute this to luck when a lack of adequate business practices is a far more probable culprit.
 In order to avoid falling into this trap and repeating the same mistake, here are six e-commerce tips you should try to apply this year.
-Needless to say, they range from improvements to your content marketing all the way to boosting some of the technical aspects of your e-store.
+Needless to say, they range from improvements to your content marketing all the way to boost some of the technical aspects of your e-store.

-1. Make sure it’s all about the user
+1. Make Sure it’s All About the User:

 A lot of people know about the trend of storytelling as a marketing technique, yet they make a mistake in believing that this means telling a story from your perspective while regarding yourself as the protagonist.
 As an e-commerce business, you’re merely a tool, an agent or a plot device.
 The real protagonist is always the consumer, so make sure to incorporate that into your marketing strategy.
 Present your customer’s problem as a conflict that they can resolve by purchasing your products or using your services.
 It really is that simple.